ISAZZI/English/README.md

-Thou toilet paper,
+Thou toilet paper
 Is mightier,
-Than thou sword
+Than thou sword.